gristlabs/grainjs/docs/basics.md

     &-small {
         font-size: 0.6rem;
     }
+    @media print {
+      & {
+        display: none;
+      }
+    }
 `);
 ```

 In nested styles, ampersand (&) gets replaced with the generated `.className` of the main element.
-Only one level of nesting is allowed, and nested blocks must appear after all the styles that
+Blocks of related styles must appear after all the styles that apply to the
-apply to the main element.
+main element.

 The resulting styled component provides a `.cls()` helper to simplify using prefixed classes.
 It
 behaves as `dom.cls()`, but prefixes the class names with the generated `className` of the main